Bering Air Flight 445

 Bering Air Flight 445 was a scheduled domestic flight from Unalakleet Airport to Nome Airport which crashed on February 6, 2025 while flying over Norton Sound.
-The Cessna 208B Grand Caravan EX was operated by Bering Air of Nome, Alaska.
-The Grand Caravan was reported missing, and a search was made, ending with the wreckage being found the next day, with all 10 occupants found to have been killed.
+The Cessna 208 Caravan was operated by Bering Air of Nome, Alaska.
+The Caravan was reported missing, and a search was made, ending with the wreckage being found the next day, with all 10 occupants found to have been killed.

 Background

 Aircraft

 The aircraft was a Cessna 208B Grand Caravan EX operated by Bering Air, registered as N321BA with serial number 208B5613.
 The aircraft was manufactured in 2020.

 Passengers and crew

 Nine passengers and one pilot, all adults with ages ranging from 30 to 58 years were on board the aircraft.
 On February 7, 2025, the Coast Guard announced that all 10 people had died in the crash.

 Two passengers were identified as utility operation employees under the division of Environmental Health and Engineering team of the Alaska Native Tribal Health Consortium.
 They were reportedly on a work trip to Unalakleet to assist with a heating system for a water plant.

 The Discovery Channel show, Bering Sea Gold, Season 19, Episode 9, was dedicated "In memory of "Diesel" Don Erickson and the victims of Bering Air Flight 445 Feb 6, 2025."
 Diesel Don appeared in the episode as a mechanic troubleshooting engine problems on the Reaper Nation gold crawler vessel.